-Olga Sousa Carneiro is Associate Professor, w/ habilitation, at the Department of Polymer Engineering (DEP) of University of Minho, Portugal.
-From 2007 until present she took several duties: member of the committee that proposed the Product Design graduation program; National Coordinator of the Engineering Design and Advanced Manufacturing focal area of the MIT-Portugal Program and Director of the corresponding PhD Program; Head of DEP; member of the administration board of two interface units (PIEP and CEiiA).
-She teaches polymer topics in several graduation, MSc and PhD programs.
-Her research activity is carried out at IPC – Institute for Polymer and Composites, being focused on polymer processing, polymer rheology and development of new products.
-She is/was involved in some tens of scientific projects and applied research projects carried out in collaboration with national and international companies.
-She edited 2 books, and is author/co-author of 14 book chapters and 70 papers published in international journals.
+Olga Sousa Carneiro is Associate Professor, w/ habilitation, at the Department of Polymer Engineering (DEP) of University of Minho (UM), Portugal.
+In the last decade she was/is one of the proponents of the Product Design graduation program at UM; National Coordinator of the Engineering Design and Advanced Manufacturing focal area of the MIT-Portugal Program and Director of the corresponding PhD Program; Head of DEP; member of the administration board of two university-industry interface units (PIEP and CEiiA); member of the School of Engineering Council, at UM, and member of the Pedagogical Council of the School of Architecture, Arts and Design, at UM.
+She teaches polymer topics in several courses of graduation, MSc and PhD programs in Engineering, Product Design, and Visual Arts.
+Her research activity is carried out at IPC – Institute for Polymer and Composites, of University of Minho, being focused on polymer extrusion, 3D printing, rheology and development of new products.
+She is/was involved in some tens of scientific projects and applied research projects carried out in collaboration with Portuguese and international companies.
+She edited 2 books, and is co-author of 14 book chapters and 73 papers published in international journals.

 Rainer Dahlmann is associate Professor at the RWTH Aachen University and member of the scientific board of the IKV - Institute for Plastics Processing in Industry and Craft at RWTH Aachen.
 After studying Physics he received a doctoral degree at the faculty for mechanical engineering at RWTH Aachen University in the field of plasma and surface technology.
 He is Head of the Centre for Analysis and Testing of Plastics (KAP) at IKV, which he built up in 2003 and which he directs since then.
 Furthermore he is member of the scientific board and of the institute management.
 Dahlmann’s fields of activity and research are plasma technology, additive manufacturing, materials technology, testing and analysis as well as failure analysis for plastics products.